pagkly/Zed/Investopedia4/W-8 Forms.md

 Examples of entities who must file a W-8IMY include:

--   Foreign persons, or a foreign branch of a U.S. person, who are certifying that they are a qualified intermediary (QI) that is not acting for its own account and will provide a withholding statement required under chapters three and four of the IRS Code;
+-   Foreign persons, or a foreign branch of a U.S. person, who are certifying that they are a qualified intermediary (QI) that is not acting for its own account and [[Will|will]] provide a withholding statement required under chapters three and four of the IRS Code;
--   U.S. branches that are serving in the role of an intermediary and wish either to certify their treatment as a U.S. person under tax law or document the receipt of payments for which they will furnish a withholding statement; and
+-   U.S. branches that are serving in the role of an intermediary and wish either to certify their treatment as a U.S. person under tax law or document the receipt of payments for which they [[Will|will]] furnish a withholding statement; and
--   Flow-through entities who wish to claim tax benefits under a treaty or certify that they will provide a withholding statement, as required.
+-   Flow-through entities who wish to claim tax benefits under a treaty or certify that they [[Will|will]] provide a withholding statement, as required.

 A complete list of persons or entities required to file the form is in the IRS Instructions for Form W-8IMY.
 Copies of withholding statements and other documentary evidence should be included with the form when it’s submitted.13